scamillegomez/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+Closure is within the "function" brackets inside the personal dice function.
+I know this because it is the innnermost function.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+Dan's name will always stay the same but the number can change.

 c.
 What is the lexical scope of `newRoll`?
+The function()'s local scope.

 ### Task 3 - Stretch Goals